 This major surgical procedure requires general anesthesia.
-You will need to fast your animal the night prior to surgery.
-Your veterinarian will advise you how long to withhold food and water, and any other details specific to your pet.
+You will need to fast your cat the night prior to surgery.
+Most cats return home within forty-eight hours after surgery.
+Your veterinarian will advise you how long to withhold food and water, and any other details specific to your cat.